 We will adopt out of state as long as it is no farther than 250 miles outside of Texas.
 We do not put cats on transports.
 Adopters must come pick them up.
 If flying home, the cat may not ride in the hold.
+OUT OF STATE ADOPTION FEES ARE DOUBLE THE IN STATE FEE THAT IS LISTED IN THE INDIVIDUAL CAT'S WRITE UP.
 All of our cats are in foster homes.
 You may meet a particular cat once you have filled out an application and have been approved for adoption.
 This does not mean you are required to adopt the animal.
 Some foster homes welcome a visitor and some do not and we try to respect the privacy of our fosters.
 We reserve the right to deny an adoption at any time in the adoption process.

-If you are approved for adoption and you wish to wait to come pick up your kitten or cat, be sure to call first.
+If you are approved for adoption and you wish to wait to come pick up your kitten or cat, be sure to EMAIL FIRST.
 WE DO NOT HOLD CATS.

 Click here for a list of pets at this shelter